nidhhoggr/website_my_mailchimp/README.md

 ### Issues
 1. Assumes you are hosting your s3 bucket from Cloudfront.
 1. Currently relies on awscli configured profile containing the keys.
 1. Currently the mailchimp images are hosted on thier own CDN.
 This results in slow load times or 400 error codes when loaded from the s3 endpoint.
-In order to solve for this, the images must be scraped and uploaded to your own s3 bucket.
-Next, some basic javascript must run through and update the src attributes of all images to point to your own s3 bucket.
+In order to solve for this, the images are scraped and uploaded by this program to your s3 bucket.
+Some basic javascript must run through and update the src attributes of all images to point to your s3 bucket.
 ```javascript
         const srcUrl = $(e).attr('src');
         if (srcUrl.includes("gallery.mailchimp.com") || srcUrl.includes("mcusercontent.com")) {